dnr/styx/README.md

     - Better readahead heuristics (whole file at a time)
     - Exploring other approaches like simhash
     - Consider how to make diffs more cacheable
+- Prefetch {file, package} command
 - Expanding compressed files
 - Support for bare files
-- GC: Ability to reclaim space after deleting packages
+- Combine multiple store paths into images to reduce overhead
+- GC
+- Respond to cachefiles culling requests
 - CI to pre-create manifests for core packages after channel bumps
-- Run a system with everything not needed by stage1+stage2 on styx
+- Run a system with everything not needed by stage1+stage2 on Styx
 - Adaptive chunk sizes for less overhead on very large packages
+- Closer integration into other binary caches and maybe Nix itself

 ### Slightly crazy

-- Boot a system with almost everything in the store in styx (kernel + initrd copied to /boot, styx started in stage1)
+- Boot a system with almost everything in the store in Styx (kernel + initrd copied to /boot, Styx started in stage1)